SIEM Integration

 To move data from the Akamai Security Events Collector to your system, the SIEM connector uses the Akamai SIEM API, a REST API service that requires authentication and authorization.

-After you’ve enabled SIEM integration and assigned a user to the Manage SIEM role, you’re ready to provision credentials for the SIEM API.
-To do so, visit Create authentication credentials.
+After you’ve enabled SIEM integration and assigned a service account or user to the Manage SIEM role, you’re ready to provision credentials for the SIEM API.
+Read how in the Identity Management guide's Create API client tokens topic

 Step 4: Install and configure your SIEM connector